dpdearing/dpdearing-homepage/README.md

 1. I'm using [UptimeRobot](http://uptimerobot.com/) and
    [Google Analytics](http://www.google.com/analytics/) for monitoring and metrics.
-1. Most of the blog posts were imported from my old Blogger account, so there are a few hacky Ruby scripts in `_scripts` left over from that migration.
+1. ~Most of the blog posts were imported from my old Blogger account, so there are a few hacky Ruby scripts in `_scripts` left over from that migration.~
+   - _[dpd] I've purged these `_scripts` from my fork of the repo_